lecaillon/Evolve.Doc/content/getting-started/_index.md

 #### MSBuild mode

 **This mode is recommanded for development and CI**.
-Evolve will be executed at build time.
-And if the migration fails, the entire MSBuild process is stopped in error.
+Evolve will be executed at build time and automatically ensure your database is up-to-date.
+If the migration fails, the entire MSBuild process is stopped in error.

 ##### .NET project